Student-centric advice and objective recommendations

 Lowe’s x Guild Education

 Through Guild, Lowe’s offers an array of completely debt-free educational programs to its employees.
-Lowe’s covers 100% of tuition, books, and fees.
+Lowe’s covers $2,500 per year for tuition, books, and fees.

 Additionally, Lowe’s offers debt-free tuition assistance for language courses, GED completion, and college prep classes.